-Costa Rica has no army and was ranked 39th in the Global Peace Index for 2021, making it the most peaceful country in Central America with a low violent crime rate and high political stability.
+According to the latest Global Peace Index update, Costa Rica is considered the safest country in Latin America.
+It’s also the most peaceful country in Central America with a low violent crime rate and high political stability.

 Thus, for those still wondering, yes, Costa Rica is very safe.

 December 13 – Costa Rica reports an increase in crimes committed by Venezuelan migrants